 A high P-ratio would mean that you used a lot of protein and very little fat.
 It looks like, for the most part, P-ratio is more or less the same for a given individual; as I mentioned above, they will gain about same amount of muscle when they overfeed as they lose when they diet.
 This is yet another example of the body’s attempts to maintain itself at a ‘normal’ level.

 So what controls P-ratio.
 As depressing as this is, the majority of of the P-ratio is out of our control; it’s mostly genetic.
 We can control, maybe 15-20% of it with how we eat or train.
-Supraphysiological amounts of certain compounds (supplements) and, of course, drugs, can also affect the P-ratio.
+Supraphysiological amounts of certain compounds (supplements) and, of course, anabolic steroids, can also affect the P-ratio.

 What Determines P-Ratio?